from training.npr.org: https://training.npr.org/sources/elle-lett/

 Aliasger Salem is the Bighley Chair and Professor of Pharmaceutical Sciences at the University of Iowa College of Pharmacy.
 He researches the design of novel drugs and gene delivery systems to target specific diseases and parts of the body, decrease side effects and increase efficacy.

 Crystal Burwell is a mental health counselor who specializes in treating young people suffering from depression, PTSD, anxiety disorders, and eating disorders.
-As a director of Newport Academy, a youth mental health clinic in Atlanta, Ga., Burwell focuses on systemic and environmental factors.
+She is director of outpatient services at the Newport Academy, a youth mental health clinic in Atlanta.

 Dr. Lona Mody is a professor of internal medicine, geriatrics and epidemiology at the University of Michigan.
 Her research lab studies antibiotic-resistant pathogens and develops measures to prevent their spread.
 With a research focus on the aging population, Mody has studied interventions to prevent infections and reduce transmission of drug-resistant pathogens in high-risk populations.

 Dr. Krutika Kuppalli is a medical officer with the World Health Organization in emerging diseases and zoonoses unit supporting COVID-19 health operations.
 She works with technical and clinical teams to help develop tools and guidance on treating COVID-19 patients.

 Bindu Kalesan is an assistant professor of medicine and director of the Center for Clinical Translational Epidemiology and Comparative Effectiveness Research Preventive Medicine and Epidemiology at the Boston University School